 “Until we address the poverty issue and raise farmers out of poverty, then this will continue to be a problem,” says Timothy McCoy, vice president of the World Cocoa Foundation, an industry-backed membership body.

 If that sounds like defeatism, it’s not.
-The last decade and more has seen a wide array of initiatives by businesses, governments and charities to combat cocoa’s child-labour problems, from building schools to training farmers in more efficient growing methods.
+The last decade and more has seen a wide array of initiatives by businesses, governments and charities to combat child labour problems in cocoa-producing countries, from building schools to training farmers in more efficient growing methods.